pizza-studio/EnkaDBGenerator/README.md

 This repository is designed to be an alternative method to compile the same JSON files offered in Enka-API-docs repo, utilizing ExcelConfigData from Dimbreath's repos.

+### Notice to Windows users:

+- This app cannot be compiled as an effective copy on Windows due to how Swift Foundation URL APIs behave buggy on Windows.
+Right now, the only approach to use this tool on Windows is to use it through WSL (Windows Sub-System for Linux).
+You enter into the WSL shell and install a Linux version of Swift, then you follow the following instructions to use this tool.

 ### Usage:

 - Method 1: Use it as a Swift Package in Xcode.